-The Diversity and Inclusion Office offers a wide variety of diversity, inclusion, and social justice workshops that are available to Trinity University students, faculty, and staff.
-These workshops are available by request for students, faculty and staff.
-Great for classes and student staff training, and student organizations.
+These workshops are great for classes, student staff training, and student organizations.
 Additional and/or customized topics are available by request.
-If you are interested in more training opportunities, please ask us about the University’s partnership with SafeColleges.
+If you are interested in more learning opportunities, please ask us about the University’s partnership with SafeColleges.

 In this training, participants will explore concepts of identity, privilege, and oppression; deepen their understanding of their own privilege; gain strategies to leverage their privilege as allies to a variety of communities.
 Join us and learn more about your own power to create positive change on our campus, in the community, and in the world!